jcburley/UnixHome/README.md

 - Install GNU stuff via:
     `brew install coreutils findutils gnu-tar gsed gnutls gnu-indent gnu-getopt gawk grep bash-completion zsh-completion emacs`
   - NOTE: This seems to take awhile before the new Emacs is actually invoked (try `emacs --version`)
-  - Maybe try `$ hash -r` first, or log in a new terminal and try it there
+  - Maybe try `hash -r` first, or log in a new terminal and try it there
 - Per the output of `brew`, to have various commands such as `tar` (not only when prefixed with `g`, e.g. `gtar`) run GNU version (instead of BSD tar), edit `~/.profile` to specify e.g. `PATH="/usr/local/opt/gnu-tar/libexec/gnubin:$PATH"`
 - If the system is under your control, make sure system name (as returned by `hostname`) is as desired for `.emacs.d/systems/`:
   - `sudo scutil --set HostName xxx`